LXnckls/sphinx-idpv-compose/source/idpv-client.rst

    HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Thales\SafeNet IDPrime Virtual

-.. note:: If you change the **IDPV tenant** entry you have to exit the IDPV Client tool, restart the service "SafeNet IDPrime Virtual" and start "SafeNet IDPrime Virtual" app again.
+.. note:: If you change the **IDPV tenant** entry in the Registry you have to exit the IDPV Client tool, restart the service "SafeNet IDPrime Virtual" and start IDPV Client again.

+.. index:: Troubleshooting; Client

 Troubleshooting
 ----------------